artyom-beilis/skyhopper/README.md

 that simulate camera view of the sky.
 For this application the screen is parallel to the viewing direction.

+Before you attach the smartphone, open the application and calibrate the compass using "8" like movements.
+The calibration will significantly improve compass direction accuracy.

 1. Align your telescope with an easily identifiable star near the object you want to observe
 2. Click `Align` button on
 3. Click the star you selected - now the application is aligned.
 "Aligned" message is shown and a cross that represents the direction your telescope is looking to is shown in the center of the screen.